 Cat5 cables are no longer widely installed as the capabilities of the cables are vastly outperformed by its successors Cat5e and Cat6.
-A Cat5 cable can transfer data at 10/100 MBPS and this used to set the standard for network speeds.
+A Cat5 cable can transfer data at 10/100 MBPS and this is used to set the standard for network speeds.

 It is possible to achieve 100MBPS on a Cat5 cable but only if you use a shorter cable.
 The maximum cable length for each of the categories is 100m.

 However, with the increasing demands of internet users from their connections, a Cat6 network is far more effective at delivering a fast internet connection in general.
-By point of comparison, a Cat5e cable can achieve 1000MBPS and you can expect a significant improvement in speeds provided you maintain the length of the cables you are using.
+By the point of comparison, a Cat5e cable can achieve 1000MBPS and you can expect a significant improvement in speeds provided you maintain the length of the cables you are using.

 How Has The Insulation Improved Cable Performance?

 Cat6 cables are more suitable for high-end networking as improved insulation ensures that crosstalk is reduced from a Cat5 or even Cat5e cable.
 Crosstalk refers to interference between uninsulated cables where the signals are allowed to inhibit each other.
 In earlier Cat5 and Cat5e cables, the interference is more likely to result in poor user experience and the inability to maintain a practicable connection as a result.